 Stefan’s aerial, underwater and interview footage captured during Great Southern Reef expeditions has been used widely in news and media including a video announcing the region as a Mission Blue Hopespot.
 Additionally, Stefan’s footage was featured in the 2019 hit single from Vera Blue, Like I Remember You, which was released in partnership with Greenpeace Australia Pacfiic.

-In 2020 Stefan is continuing to shoot, edit and publish content while running workshops with schools to promote educational videos and associated materials.
+In 2021 Stefan is continuing to shoot, edit and publish content while running educational workshops with schools to promote local marine ecosystems.

 In 2017 after earning his graduate diploma in Education from the University of Adelaide, Stefan moved to London and teamed up with Dutch ice freediver Kiki Bosch to create a series of short videos focusing on human physiology in extreme environments.
 His video shot in Iceland, Freediving in Iceland rapidly reached viral status on the internet reaching tens of millions around the world.